FAQ - Frequently asked questions

 Small-bore ammunition can only be shipped to shipping addresses in Germany.

-6) What do I need for buying a weapon?
+7) What do I need to buy a weapon?

-For weapon purchases age verification (copy of your valid passport or driver's license - please email it firstname.lastname@example.org).
+For weapon purchases, age verification (copy of your valid passport or driver's license - please email it to firstname.lastname@example.org).
 It's best to email it to us after your purchase.
-Please also note that weapons cannot be shipped with DHL, they need to be shipped with a private transportation company.
+Please note that weapons cannot be shipped with DHL; they must be shipped with a private transportation company.

-For small bore rifles you’ll need an import license and there is a 45,00 Euro fee for processing (if it’s all done through your dealer then you don’t have to pay that fee).
-Please also note that weapons cannot be shipped with DHL, they need to be shipped with a private transportation company.
+You’ll need an import license for small bore rifles, and there is a 45,00 Euro fee for processing (if it’s all done through your dealer, then you don’t have to pay that fee).
+Please note that weapons cannot be shipped with DHL; they must be shipped with a private transportation company.

-8) What documents do I need in order to purchase a magazine?
+9) What documents do I need to purchase a magazine?

 Not anymore.
-So many shipments got damaged or even lost and customer feedback regarding this shipping method was very negative.
-Investigations / filing a claim in case of a loss took up to 6 weeks (German post has to send the inquiry to the destination country and it was a slow process) so for the customer (and us) there are more cons than pros.
-If you only need a few small parts it might be a good idea to ask friends or colleagues and then order together and split the shipping costs.
+So many shipments got damaged or even lost, and customer feedback regarding this shipping method could have been more positive.
+Investigations / filing a claim in case of a loss took up to 6 weeks (German post has to send the inquiry to the destination country, which was a slow process), so there are more cons than pros for the customer (and us).
+If you only need a few small parts, ask friends or colleagues, order together, and split the shipping costs.

 Making bank transfers from outside of Germany

 1) What about bank transfer fees